 The best bones to locate are those of young, grass-fed animals.
 For the same reasons, choosing animals that have been raised organically is safer.

 You might be thinking, “Wow, those bones at the pet store are pricey.”
 You’d be accurate, too!
 But don’t worry, if you look in the areas listed below, you can find recreational bones for dogs that are not only less expensive, but healthier.

 Larger supermarkets will sell complete carcasses without the bones.
-Make friends with your butcher and don’t be shy about asking; they’ll usually offer you a bag at very low cost.
+Make friends with your butcher and don’t be shy about asking; they’ll usually offer you a bag at a very low cost.